Back to Ion Analysers page | Back to Electrodes page

 For even greater accuracy, weigh a known volume of standard to find its density in g/ml and divide the weight of standard added by this to get the accurate volume.

-5. Initial "Spiking"
+• Initial "Spiking"

-This procedure is particularly useful for reducing the time needed to obtain a stable mV reading (which normally increases considerably as sample concentration decreases) - but it may only be effective for improving the precision of measurements for a very limited range of samples - probably only down to about 1 tenth of the lower limit of linearity.
+This procedure is also useful for reducing the time needed to obtain a stable mV reading (which normally increases considerably as sample concentration decreases) - but it may only be effective for improving the precision of measurements for a very limited range of samples - probably only down to about 1 tenth of the lower limit of linearity.

 For example, in the best case scenario, the overall error on ppm is probably not less than ±2% RSD (4% at 95% Confidence Level !)
 Thus if the lower limit of linearity is 1ppm and any sample below this is "spiked" to bring it up to, say, 2ppm, then the error on the spiked sample will be at least ±0.04ppm.
 So, after subtracting the spike, any sample with less than 0.1ppm will have an error of greater than ± 40% RSD !

-6. Compensate for Temperature Changes
+• Compensate for Temperature Changes

 If working in an environment where solution temperatures are likely to change by more than 2°C between measuring the slope and measuring the sample then it may be worth re-calculating the slope at the sample temperature before using it in the sample calculation.
 This simply requires the measured slope to be divided by the standard solution temperature - in Absolute or Kelvin degrees (0°C = 273°K) and multiplied by the sample temperature.